Install a Customer

 - Log in to the web interface of the CPE radio

-- Otherwise you’ll need to connect your laptop or other device using Ethernet directly to the PoE adapter to log in to the radio.
+- Otherwise, you’ll need to connect your laptop or other device with an Ethernet adapter directly to the PoE adapter to log in to the radio.

 - Do a scan in the CPE Radio and look for your access points.
 Find the access point with the highest Receive Signal Level and connect to it.
 (Remember: Receive Signal Level is a negative number and the closer to 0 you get the better.)

-- When you’re connected to the Access Point run a speedtest on your device (using speedtest.net, for example)
+- After the CPE reports that it is connected to the Access Point, run a speedtest on your device (using speedtest.net, for example)

 - If the speeds are acceptable according to the customer’s expectations and the speed plan you’re selling then go ahead with the install!

 Here are some options for mounting the antenna on different types of roofs:

 - Be extra careful when walking on tile roofs - the tiles can break very easily.
 Avoid walking on the roof if possible.